Azure/azure-functions-signalrservice-extension/README.md

 1. In a new folder, create a new Azure Functions app.
     - `func init`
 1. Install this Functions extension.
-    - `func extensions install -p AzureAdvocates.WebJobs.Extensions.SignalRService -v 0.2.0-alpha`
+    - `func extensions install -p Microsoft.Azure.WebJobs.Extensions.SignalRService -v 0.3.0-alpha`

 ### Add application setting for SignalR connection string